 Departments and administrative units are requested to keep these issues in mind, and may consider communicating this issue to new or prospective employees who may be eligible for moving expense payments under an offer letter.

 Steps in the process of obtaining approval for a candidate move:

 Moving allowances should be spelled out in the candidate’s offer letter and approved by the Executive Vice President for Health Affairs

 Successful candidates must submit at least two quotes from movers in his/her area.
 UConn Health will use the lower of the two quotes.
 (The candidate may elect to utilize the mover who has submitted the higher quote, however, UConn Health will only pay the amount of the lowest quote for the move.)

 A Note About Moving Quotes: Care should be given to ensure that the candidate understands their moving quote and ensures that the quote encompasses all services needed.
 Quotes based solely on phone conversations are discouraged and on-site quotes are encouraged.
 Where possible, candidates should request binding quotes.

 Preparing the Move Request Form: The candidate’s department prepares an Employee Move Request Form, attaches the two quotes and a copy of the offer letter and obtains signatures from department head.
 The form allows for expenses associated with moving an employees household possessions, travel/mileage costs, and food and lodging subject to the limits below.
-Once completed, the form should be forwarded to the Finance Manager (MC 5305) for review and recommendation of approval from Executive Vice President.
+Once completed, the form should be forwarded to the Assistant Vice President of Finance (MC 5305) for review and recommendation of approval from Executive Vice President.